Back

 The 2s10s spread typically ranges from 0 to +250 bps during normal environments.
 It has inverted before every U.S. recession since the late 1970s.
 The 2022-2024 cycle saw a sustained inversion, with the spread reaching approximately -108 bps in July 2023.

 Market participants reference the 2s10s spread in regime classification: a steepening spread during a rally is a bull steepener, while a flattening spread during a selloff is a bear flattener.
 The five regime classifications (bull/bear x steep/flat, plus Consolidation) each carry distinct implications for portfolio positioning.
+See the 30 Yr / 2 Yr regime page for the current classification and historical distribution using the long end of the curve.

 View chart →